lukkelele/LukkelEngine/GraphicsEngine/README.md

 <br>
 Matrix multiplication for the vector ->
 [ afx/z , fy/z , zp - Z_NEAR\*p] -> requires a fourth element
-for matrix multiplication, a 1 which also introduces a fourth column.
+for matrix multiplication, a 1 which introduces a fourth row.
 <br>
 -Z_NEAR \* p -> q